adambard/learnxinyminutes-docs/groovy.html.markdown

 //Creating an empty list
 def technologies = []

-//Add an element to the list
+/*** Adding a elements to the list ***/

-technologies << "Groovy"
+// As with Java
 technologies.add("Grails")

+// Left shift adds, and returns the list technologies << "Groovy"

+// Add multiple elements
 technologies.addAll(["Gradle","Griffon"])

-//Remove an element from the list technologies.remove("Griffon")
+/*** Removing elements from the list ***/

+// As with Java
+technologies.remove("Griffon")

+// Subtraction works also
+technologies = technologies - 'Grails'

-//Iterate over elements of a list technologies.each { println "Technology: $it"}
+// Iterate over elements of a list technologies.each { println "Technology: $it"}
 technologies.eachWithIndex { it, i -> println "$i: $it"}